 "BOTH SIDES"

 d. ((Top of signs to be not less than 4 feet nor more than 6 feet from the ground.))
-Signs shall be posted at a minimum height of 7 feet measured from the street or sidewalk to the bottom of the sign, unless required otherwise by this section.
+Signs shall be posted at a minimum height of 7 feet measured from the road or sidewalk to the bottom of the sign, unless required otherwise by this section.

 e.
 Signs may be placed on a fence or building when approved by the fire marshal ((as the designee of the department of local services permitting division manager)).
-When signs are wall or fence mounted, they shall be posted at a minimum height of 5 feet measured from the street or sidewalk to the top of the sign.
+When signs are wall or fence mounted, they shall be posted at a minimum height of 5 feet measured from the road or sidewalk to the top of the sign.

 f.
 When posts are required, they shall ((be a minimum of 2 inch galvanized steel or 4 inch x 4 inch pressure treated wood)) meet current road standards in K.C.C. chapter 14.42.
 Signs ((to)) shall be placed so they face the direction of the vehicular travel.